currifi/plex_av1_tvos/README.md

 https://support.plex.tv/articles/202915258-where-is-the-plex-media-server-data-directory-located/

 Tested with smooth playback on latest Apple TV 4k and last gen model.
 1st Gen model stutters on 1080p av1 and 4k content.

+<b>This information is free, if you are using do not sell and please link back. </b>